 Don't Be a Commodity

-Commodities are hurt by pricing fluctuations and market differentiations.
+Commodities are hurt by pricing fluctuations and market differentiation.
 Today, many cities across the U.S. are halting their recycling of glass bottles because the commodity is so cheap that no one can sell the recycled glass at a price that makes up for processing costs.

 If you compete solely on price, then you too may see a day where the market drops and your sales price won't cover your operations.
 Acting like a commodity puts you at the same risks as one.